sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/web-performance-testing-in-practice/index.md

 ### Servers

-You need to run your tests somewhere and you want to make sure that nothing else in that server interfers with your tests.
+You need to run your tests somewhere and you want to make sure that nothing else in that server interfere with your tests.

 ### Choosing server
-You can run on bare metal or using a cloud providor.
+You can run on bare metal or using a cloud provider.

-### Cloud providors
+### Cloud providers
-We have tested a couple of different cloud providors (AWS/GCS/DO) and I have also been testing different cloud solutions at my work at Wikimedia.
+We have tested a couple of different cloud providers and I have also been testing different cloud solutions at my work at Wikimedia.

-With our testing with Browsertime/sitespeed.io we have seen a big different in stability between different providors.
+With our testing with Browsertime/sitespeed.io we have seen a big different in stability between different providers.
 Remember that one of the reasons to use synthetic testing is to have stable metrics.
 If your server is unstable over time, it will be hard for you to know if there's a problem with the pages you are testing or the server.

-We have been testing providors running a couple of weeks, looking at metrics and deviaton between runs.
-For us AWS has been giving us the most stable metrics (some providors gives us so unstable metrics so they are unusable).
-We don't get any money to say that (and we actually wouldn't recommend anyone to use AWS since their policies against employes).
-However, they give us the most stable metrics.
+We have been testing providers running a couple of weeks, looking at metrics and deviation between runs.
+You can try the cloud provider that you feel

 #### Choosing instance type
 Finding the right instance type is important: You don't want to pay too much, you want to have stable metrics but you also don't want a too fast instance (since that will make the difference in some metrics really small and maybe harder to see).
 And you also do not want to use a too slow instance since that will give you more unstable metrics.